andreas-abel/nanoBench/tools/CacheAnalyzer/README.md

 Generates graphs that show the number of core cycles and the number of hits/misses (per access) when accessing memory areas of different sizes repeatedly using a given stride (which can be specified with the `-stride` option).
 An example can be seen [here](https://uops.info/cache/lat_CFL.html).

-## cpuid.py

-Obtains cache and TLB information using the `CPUID` instruction.

 ## cacheInfo.py

-Combines information from `cpuid.py` with information on the number of slices of the L3 cache that is obtained through measurements.
+Combines information obtained by executing the `CPUID` instruction with information on the number of slices of the L3 cache that is obtained through measurements.

 ## setDueling.py